Tooth Sensitivity

 On this page:

 Dental braces are a type of orthodontic treatment used to correct teeth that are crowded, crooked, protruding, out of alignment or have irregular spacing.
-By moving the teeth into the ideal position, braces help create a more attractive and healthier smile for both children and adults.
+By moving the teeth into the ideal position, braces help create a more attractive and healthy smile for both children and adults.

 Before you can determine whether bite correction is right for you, it is important that you understand what is involved with treatment and what it costs.
-So, let’s break it all down
+So let’s break it all down

 When are Braces Necessary?